Lightning-Universe/Pose-app/docs/source/tabs/train_infer.rst

 .. image:: https://imgur.com/MXHq8hx.png
     :width: 400

-Click "Run inference", and another set of progress bars will appear.
+Click "Run inference" once the video uploads are complete, and another set of progress bars will appear.
 After inference is complete for each video a small snippet is extracted (during the period of highest motion energy) and a video of raw frames overlaid with model predictions is created for diagnostic purposes.